How we help

 Someone already in full burnout will need different help from someone who is heading for burnout.
-We believe it is important to learn about the progression of burnout - its typical pathway - so you can work out where you are on the burnout cycle.
+We believe it is important to learn about the progression of burnout and the typical pathways - so you can work out where you are on the burnout cycle.

 Is burnout an illness?

 This is an interesting question.
 In one of our video programmes we have outlined a wide range of separate potential definitions of burnout and far from all are "medical" for example - a physical health problem, an industrial injury, a psychological state.

 Medical input into burnout may or may not be needed but should certainly involve support other than merely being signed off sick.
 However a consistent burnout care pathway seems to be sorely lacking and this is part of our mission - to highlight the difficulties people have in getting the right support for burnout.